Notice: You are viewing an unstyled version of this page. Are you using a very old browser? If so, please consider upgrading

 Prof Jenny Kurinczuk BSc(Hons), MBChB, MSc(Epid), MD, FFPH, FAFPHM, FRCOG(Hons)

-Professor of Perinatal Epidemiology, Director of the National Perinatal Epidemiology Unit (NPEU) jenny.kurinczuk@npeu.ox.ac.uk
+Emeritus Professor of Perinatal Epidemiology jenny.kurinczuk@npeu.ox.ac.uk

 Biography